Adam M. Acosta

 Overview

-Adam has successfully litigated a wide range of commercial disputes.
-He has extensive experience litigating all types of antitrust and consumer-protection cases and is known as "a key player" in complex antitrust litigation (Legal 500 US, 2021).
-He has also handled many other types of high-stake disputes, including intellectual property, contract, business tort, securities, False Claims Act, and Anti-Terrorism Act cases.
-Many of these cases are nationwide putative class actions seeking injunctive relief and billions of dollars in damages, and often involve parallel government investigations in the US and abroad.
+Recently named MVP by Law360 for his "successes in high-stakes litigation," Adam has extensive experience litigating all types of antitrust and consumer-protection cases.
+He has also litigated many other types of high-stake disputes, including breach of contract, business tort, False Claims Act, and Anti-Terrorism Act cases.
+Many of these cases are putative class actions seeking injunctive relief and nationwide damages, often involving parallel government investigations in the US and abroad.

-• Successful opposition to direct-purchaser plaintiffs' motion for class certification in the AndroGel® reverse-payment litigation in which plaintiffs sought several billion dollars in alleged class damages.
+• Successfully opposing a direct-purchaser plaintiffs' motion for class certification in which plaintiffs sought several billion dollars in alleged class damages.
 The court denied the motion for class certification in its entirety.

-As a past President of the Hispanic Bar Association of the District of Columbia (HBA-DC), Adam led one of the most active bar associations in the Washington, DC area in 2021.
-He served as a board member for HBA-DC from 2015 to 2022 and is an active member of the American Bar Association and Hispanic National Bar Association.
+As President of the Hispanic Bar Association of the District of Columbia (HBA-DC) from 2021 to 2022, Adam led one of the most active bar associations in the Washington, DC area.
+He served as a board member for HBA-DC from 2015 to 2023 and is an active member of the American Bar Association and Hispanic National Bar Association.

-Before joining White & Case, Adam completed a two-year clerkship in the US District Court for the Southern District of Indiana.
+Before joining White & Case, Adam completed a two-year clerkship in Indianapolis at the US District Court for the Southern District of Indiana.

 Bars and Courts